orokgospel/My_DataEngineering_Glossary/UBA_Daily_Activities.md

 Task2: In Excel, you can concatenate (combine) three or more values using the CONCATENATE function or the & operator.
 =CONCATENATE(A1, B1, C1).

+17/10/2023
+Deploying SQL Server SSRS using parameterization with @startdate and @endate for input. using <> for making condition of equal to